What’s Your Mindset Type? And How You Can Fix It If You Have A Fixed Mindset

 Growth-mindset individuals often believe that they are:

-• Capable – these people tend to believe that they have the ability to learn new things and improve their skills.
+Tend to believe they can learn new things and improve their skills.

-• Resourceful – people with this mindset believe that they have the resources available to them to achieve their goals.
+People with this mindset believe they have the resources to achieve their goals.

-• Giver mentality – growth mindset people are more likely to help others achieve success and see this as a way to learn from them.
+People with a growth mindset are more likely to help others achieve success and see this as a way to learn from them.

 Here's how a growth mindset shows up: